aarons/crypto-monitor/README.md

   - that transformed data set has the same number of rows
   - that written data is valid/json
 - consider triggering this function when new files are added to /ingest, instead of looking for files in ingest to process - this would prevent the transformer getting stuck on several invalid files/data (it would continually try them if the 'queue' filled up with bad data)
+- monitoring and alerting in case of failure
+- alert if files stay in the /ingest folder for too long

 ### To Scale the transformer

 Since this function is mostly responsible for flattening data the memory and cpu requirements stay pretty low.
 It can process a lot of ingest files at once very quickly, so remaining a lambda function (or group of lambdas for different ingest pipelines) should be sufficient for a long time.

-One *very* helpful function at this stage is to introduce de-duplication though, which becomes both memory and cpu intensive.
+One *very* helpful function at this stage is to introduce de-duplication which is both memory and cpu intensive.

 Scaling de-duplication involves: